Iranian security forces arrest a woman for eating at restaurant in public without her hijab, family says - NewsBreak

 Former Lebanese ambassador holds sit-in at Beirut bank amid new wave of heists

-CNN — A former Lebanese ambassador held a sit-in at his bank outside of the capital city of Beirut on Tuesday, refusing to leave until he received his money, his wife has told CNN.
-Georges Siam's bank is one of four branches across Lebanon that were held-up by depositors...
+A former Lebanese ambassador held a sit-in at his bank outside of the capital city of Beirut on Tuesday, refusing to leave until he received his money, his wife has told CNN.
+Georges Siam’s bank is one of four branches across Lebanon that were held-up by depositors demanding their savings on Tuesday.

 IN THIS ARTICLE